ffortefct/observability/README.md

 You can also add the annotation to the namespace.
 Right after the [sidecar example](https://github.com/open-telemetry/opentelemetry-operator#sidecar-injection) in the OpenTelemetry Operator README you will find an in deep explanation for this annotation.

 It's possible to have both kinds of collectors at the same time.
-The spans will be forwarded to the Jaeger collector.

 ## Fine-tune

+### Probes

+For almost every component you can adjust liveness and readiness probes (Elasticsearch and Kibana have only readiness probe).

 ### Resources